-It's not only cheaper than having your own car, but is less stressful, faster and way better for the planet, too.
+It's not only cheaper than having your own car, but it can be less stressful, faster and better for the planet, too.
 There are many different public transport options available including buses, trains and ferries.

-Tips when travelling on public transport
+Tips for using public transport